We’ve found that adults ask a lot of the same questions when signing up their scout with our group.

 Here’s the answer to the five that come up most frequently:

-The 7th Trailblazers is made up of five groups.
+The 7th Trailblazers is made up of five groups, or “Sections”.
 Our youngest group are the Chipmunks (ages 3-5).
 They are followed by the Otters (grades kindergarten, first and second) and then Timberwolves (grades three, four and five).
 The Pathfinder group starts in the sixth grade and runs up through the end of high school.
-Our group also has a Rover Crew, ages 18 and up for adults who love what we do and stand for and want to remain a part of scouting.
+Our group also has a Rover crew, ages 18 and up for adults who love what we do and stand for and want to remain a part of scouting.

 We also have a committee of parents and community members interested in supporting the group.
 We call this the “Group Auxiliary.”
 Contact the Group Scoutmaster (Mark Novick) or Auxiliary Committee Chair (Katie Lipson), if you’d like to get involved.